devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-2.md

 Decorators in Python provide a flexible way to modify or enhance functions without changing their code directly.
 They are widely used for logging, access control, memoization, and more.
 Understanding how to create and use decorators can significantly improve your ability to write clean and maintainable code in Python.

-## 20) Write a Python script using regular expressions to check if a binary string contains at least three 1s.
+## <mark> 20) Write a Python script using regular expressions to check if a binary string contains at least three 1s. </mark>

 To check if a binary string contains at least three '1's using regular expressions in Python, you can use the `re` module.
 Specifically, you can create a regex pattern that matches three or more occurrences of '1'.